 Category: ISO-25010/Maintainability

-Statement: Custom Code MUST not be developed using technologies considered retiring or retired.
+Statement: Custom Code must not be developed using technologies considered retiring or retired.

 Rationale: Components and code that are no longer mainstream are more expensive to maintain, specifically a safe, and/or keep in a state that can be accredited to be of value and not a risk to users.